Menu

 There’s no DOC campground and freedom camping is expressly forbidden.
 Your only option is to stay at the Rainforest Campervan Park at Milford Sound Lodge.

-As I’ve said elsewhere, we don’t often stay in tourist parks but Milford Sound Lodge is a great one, especially after hiking the Routeburn and desperately needing a shower and rest.
+As I’ve said elsewhere, we don’t often stay in tourist parks but Milford Sound Lodge is a great one, especially after hiking the Routeburn or the Milford Track, and being in desperate need of a shower and rest.

 It is best for campervans and motorhomes as sites are on gravel pitch, and as with most caravan parks, there’s little privacy.

 The lodge backs onto the Cleddau River where you can go for an easy stroll, and campervan sites are nicely situated in the rainforest (though somewhat open).
-The amenities were top notch, and we especially appreciated the kitchen and lounge area.
+The amenities are top notch (though the WiFi can be a bit patchy), and we especially appreciated the kitchen and lounge area, and having access to a laundry.

 BASIC FACTS